mtlynch/mtlynch.io/content/posts/painless-web-app-testing/index.md

 Okay, I know you're skeptical.
 Other guides have promised you painless web app tests only to reveal that their solution requires some hyper-specific tech stack or a paid third-party service.
 I won't do that to you.

 This guide provides a straightforward and flexible template for end-to-end tests that you can apply to almost any web app.
-There are only two requirements:

-* Your app can run in Docker.
+The **only** requirement is that your app can run in Docker.
-* Your app is compatible with the Chrome browser.

-That's it!
+That's really the only requirement!
 You can test a Ruby app, a React app, an Enterprise Java Beans app, or even some wacky web stack you invented.
 And it doesn't matter if you're developing on Windows, Linux, or Mac.
 Best of all, you don't have to perform convoluted configuration or install any software beyond Docker.

 This tutorial uses free, open-source tools, and you can run them without registering an account anywhere.
 When it comes time to run your tests in a continuous integration environment like Circle or Travis, you don't need to do anything special &mdash; you'll run your tests with the same one-line command you use on your development machine.